-A visit to New Zealand isn’t complete without taking a trip around the beautiful South Island, which enjoys year-round tourism.
-In this post, I will give you a taste of some the best places I visited on the epic Stray New Zealand bus tour for my New Zealand South Island backpacking trip and the truly stunning scenery I was privileged to see.
+A visit to New Zealand isn’t complete without taking a trip to the beautiful South Island, which enjoys year-round tourism.
+In this article, I will outline an incredible New Zealand itinerary: 3 weeks in the South Island with stunning scenery that will astound you.

-The eye-catching big orange Stray bus picked me up from outside the aptly named Paradiso hostel in Nelson, which boasts a 12 metre swimming pool, volleyball court, en-suite dorm rooms and lots of freebies for guests, including the all-important wifi.
+The next morning, the eye-catching big orange Stray bus picked me up from outside the hostel.
 It was a hot sunny Tuesday afternoon and I was excited about the travels that lay ahead – I had heard so much about the places we were about to visit.

 Our first stop was somewhere special: Abel Tasman National Park.
 Here it is so remote you can’t even pick up a signal on your mobile phone, but so beautiful that many of my Stray traveller friends have named it their favourite stop on the South Island.
 Here, we enjoyed a group BBQ and an evening walk along the beach, followed by a day sunning ourselves on a catamaran cruise.
 Afterwards, we hiked back to our camp through the jungle, complete with waterfalls and spectacular beach views along the way.